onysko/google_translate/readme.md

 print_r($myTranslatedStrings);
 ```

-If your Google API Key s active, you will get this data:
+If your Google API Key is active, you will get this data:

 ```
 Array